AtrCheema/AI4Water/README.md

     python setup.py install

-The latest code however (possibly with less bugs and more features) can be insalled from `exp` branch instead
+The latest code however (possibly with less bugs and more features) can be insalled from `dev` branch instead

-    python -m pip install git+https://github.com/AtrCheema/dl4seq.git@exp
+    python -m pip install git+https://github.com/AtrCheema/dl4seq.git@dev

 ## How to use